ZiarayZ/StickMario/README.md

 NUMPAD 9        - To Set Godmode

 #### EDIT
-Bloopers do not have any movement code, Lakitu has little code.
+Bloopers do not have any movement code, Currently Made levels 4-2 and up to 3-4.